 (Learn more about the LLC vs. sole proprietor business structure.)

 You could also elect to operate as a corporation.
 This provides separation from you personally and the business, meaning if your business had debts it couldn’t pay or was sued, your personal assets couldn’t be taken to cover the business debts.
 There are two types of corporations: the S-corporation and the C-corporation.
 The S-corp is the most popular type of corporation, especially for small businesses.
-It offers what is called passthrough taxes, which means that your business pays no taxes, and you pay taxes on profits on your personal income tax return.
+Like a sole proprietorship or LLC, an S-corp offers what is called passthrough taxes, which means that your business pays no taxes, and you pay taxes on profits on your personal income tax return.

 Your business may be a nonprofit if it is a qualifying charitable organization.
 In that case, you’ll be eligible for tax exemptions.